 Each module includes a lesson plan, student learning outcomes, and activities to facilitate the learning and is designed to be introduced and discussed within the context of your First Year Seminar course.
 The modules function as reusable learning objects and students can go back and review the information as often as needed.
 Librarians will meet with FYS faculty to work to integrate the content seamlessly within the course.

-The library’s move to a series of online instruction modules for First Year Seminar is the next logical step in our efforts to incorporate e-learning into our information literacy and instruction program.
-We look forward to working with FYS faculty to improve the instructional content within the module, assess student learning, and continue to provide opportunities for students to engage with librarians and the library.
+We look forward to working with FYS faculty to improve the information literacy content within the module, assess student learning, and continue to provide opportunities for students to engage with librarians and the library.

 For more information or questions contact: